 Friday, 16 March 2012

-NUI Galway students from the BA in Mathematics and Education programme will host a Challenge Maths competition for Junior Certificate student from secondary students in Galway.
+NUI Galway students from the BA in Mathematics and Education programme will host a Challenge Maths competition for Junior Certificate student from secondary schools in Galway.
 The event will take place on Friday, 23 March from 9am to 3pm at NUI Galway.
 Challenge Maths is an initiative designed by NUI Galway’s third-year BA in Mathematics and Education students to promote mathematics and applied mathematics to Junior Certificate students in a fun and challenging way.
 The students have devised a full day of practical hands-on maths based challenges which are closely modelled on the current Junior Certificate maths and project maths curriculum.
 Teams of students from various secondary schools will compete against each other to be crowned the NUI Galway Challenge Maths champions.
 Dr Kevin Jennings, Joint Programme Director of the BA in Mathematics and Education at NUI Galway, said: “We are frequently impressed with the initiative and imagination of NUI Galway’s students on this programme, on top of their academic and mathematical abilities.
 Last year’s students organised two wonderful summer workshops for regional schools, and we expect this year’s events to be very rewarding for the participants.
 Local maths and applied maths teachers and principals have also been very supportive of this programme.
 We have high hopes and expectations for when these students graduate and become teachers.”
 Third-year BA in Mathematics and Education student at NUI Galway and event organiser, Damien O’Connell, said: “My fellow students and I have put in a lot of work in planning the Challenge Maths event and we are confident that the secondary school students who attend will reap the benefits.
 This is a great opportunity for the participants to interact with mathematics in a fun and challenging environment, while at the same time representing their school.
 We would like to specifically mention the teachers of the participating schools, NUI Galway and our sponsors, without their help this event would not be possible.”
 The event is being sponsored by NUI Galway, Engineers Ireland, Casio, Sligo Graph Ltd., Folens, Polydron and Buzzgold.
-For further information please contact Damien O’Connell at firstname.lastname@example.org or 086 8228721. -ENDS-
+For further information please contact Damien O’Connell at firstname.lastname@example.org. -ENDS-

 >> Read full story about NUI Galway Hold Challenge Maths Competition for Junior Certificate Students